About the Trash Folders

 - they have been deleted from the Strawberry admin panel.

-- they are prepared for being archived.
+- they are prepared to be archived.

 Strawberry will link individual media files into the Trash when…